RichieHakim/ROICaT/README.md

 - **Easy:** Try out ROICaT on Google Colab: [TODO: Link]
 - **Intermediate:** Run it on your own computer.
 See [Installation](#Installation) for how to install.
     - Using provided Jupyter Notebook(s): [Notebooks](https://github.com/RichieHakim/ROICaT/tree/main/notebooks).
-    - Using command line calls.
-See [TODO: link] for details.
+    - Using command line: `python -m ROICaT`.
+See [TODO: link to how-to] for details.

 - **Advanced:** Train a new ROInet model using the provided Jupyter Notebook [TODO: link].
 Or contribute to the code base!
 This is a big collaborative effort, so please feel free to send a pull request or open an issue.